1985 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Host country Sweden won the opening 36-hole competition, with a score of 14 over par 734.

 Individual leaders were Jesper Parnevik, Sweden and Erkki Välimää, Finland, each of them with a score of 2-under-par 142, two strokes ahead of Peter McEvoy, England.

 Team Scotland won the gold medal, earning their third title, beating Sweden in the final 4.5–2.5.
 Team Spain earned the bronze on third place, after beating England 4.5–2.5 in the bronze match.

-José María Olazábal, Spain, made a hole-in-one on the 13th hole, during his 3 and 2 single match win over Colin Montgomerie in the semi final between Spain and Scotland.
+José María Olazábal, Spain, made a hole-in-one on the 13th hole, during his 3 and 2 single match win over Colin Montgomerie in the semi-final between Spain and Scotland.